cryptr-auth/cryptr-react-native/README.md

 Example:
 Inside this Provider, you can handle Cryptr Authentication using our Hooks and/or components.

+#### iOS Alert dialog on SSO log in

+If you want to avoid the display of the above Alert dialog on iOS. you can add `no_popup_no_cookie: true` in your config.

+:warning: With this configuration, even the default browser has registered credentials, end-user will have to type them each type.

 ### Hooks

 access to our hooks  like this